-Balancing to Resolve Fear Paralysis Reflex and its Effects on Learning,
+Balancing to Resolve Fear Paralysis Reflex and its Effects on Learning, Behavior, and Performance

 by Kathy Brown, M.Ed

 Background information: Many academic and behavior issues have at their core the incomplete progression of childhood reflexes.
 These reflexes should each develop in the childʼs system, become fully integrated and useful as a neural pattern, and then “inhibit,” or fall away, so the use of the pattern can be a choice, rather than an inevitable reaction.
 Early trauma can cause the orderly progression of reflexes to go into a “holding pattern,” resulting in a wide variety of emotional, physical and academic challenges.
 Fortunately, these reflex challenges resolve quickly and effectively when addressed through specific Brain Gym processes.
 For more background information, please see “Retained Reflexes in Children and Adults” under “Articles” at www.centeredge.com.